 In 2007, I asked a question almost no one in the arts was asking: what happens when live performance meets the internet — not as a recording, but as a real-time, interactive, global experience?

 I spent the next decade answering it.
-I founded VirtualArtsTV — the first company dedicated to live-streaming the performing arts to audiences worldwide while integrating social media into the real-time experience.
+In partnership with Joey Brenneman and Erin Bigelow, I founded VirtualArtsTV — the first company dedicated to live-streaming the performing arts to audiences worldwide while integrating social media into the real-time experience.
 We produced the first live-streamed digital play.
 We launched the first ever live-streamed performing arts festival.
 We built educational programs.
 We shot and directed live theatrical broadcasts for national distribution.